Tykocin: Early modern era

-In the 1542, upon the death of Gostautai family's last member, the town was acquired by Polish king and Lithuanian Grand Prince Sigismund II Augustus who had the medieval stronghold remodelled into a Renaissance castle.
-One of the largest arsenals of Poland was located in Tykocin.
-It subsequently became a royal town of the Polish Crown, located within the Podlaskie Voivodeship in the Lesser Poland Province.
-In 1572, Polish Renaissance writer Łukasz Górnicki was appointed starost of Tykocin by Sigismund II Augustus.
 In the 16th and 17th centuries, Tykocin was granted new privileges by kings Stephen Báthory and Władysław IV Vasa.
 Krzysztof Wiesiołowski, starost of Tykocin, founded a hospital and shelter for injured and disabled knights, one of the oldest of its kind in Europe.
 Later on, the town was awarded to Hetman Stefan Czarniecki for his military service during the Swedish invasion of Poland in 1661.
 Afterwards, through the marriage of Czarniecki's daughters, it passed to the Branicki (Gryf coat-of-arms) family.
-From 1513 until the Third Partition of Poland in 1795, Tykocin was a county (powiat) seat.
+The Branickis made Tykocin the centre of their Tykocin estate.
+In the 18th century, after fires and destruction connected with the wars of succession, the town was substantially rebuilt in the Baroque style.

-It was Tykocin, where in 1705, King Augustus II the Strong established the Order of the White Eagle, the highest and oldest Polish order.
+It was in Tykocin that, in 1705, King Augustus II the Strong established the Order of the White Eagle, the highest and oldest Polish order.

-Most of Tykocin's landmarks was built in this era, including the Holy Trinity Church, monasteries of the Congregation of the Mission and the Bernardines, the former 17th-century military hospital, the synagogue and the statue of hetman Stefan Czarniecki.
+Most of Tykocin's best-known landmarks date from this period, including the Holy Trinity Church, the monasteries of the Congregation of the Mission and the Bernardines, the former military hospital, the synagogue and the monument to hetman Stefan Czarniecki.

+Jewish community

+The first Jewish settlers arrived in Tykocin in 1522 under a privilege granted by Albertas Goštautas.
+Ten Jews from Grodno were permitted to settle in the Kaczorowo district, establish a synagogue and cemetery, operate market stalls and engage in trade.
+The community developed into one of the most important Jewish centres in the Polish–Lithuanian Commonwealth; in the 17th and 18th centuries it was regarded as second in importance only to the Jewish community of Kraków.

+The present Great Synagogue was built in 1642 on the site of an earlier wooden synagogue.
+A Jewish cemetery had already been established in 1522 and is among the oldest surviving Jewish cemeteries in Poland.
+By the end of the 18th century Jews constituted more than half of the town's population.
+Before World War II, around 2,000 Jews lived in Tykocin, accounting for roughly 44% of its inhabitants.